 Here at InsuranceHub, we love working with machine shop owners.

-Whether you are a traditional job shop that does low volume high-quality work, or a shop handles high-volume work, we are here to help you.
+Whether you're a traditional job shop that does low-volume, high-quality work or a shop that handles high-volume work, we're here to help you.
 You have worked hard at building up your local business, haven't you?
-It is only right that you are justly concerned about protecting yourself from liability.
+It's only right for you to be concerned about protecting yourself from liability.
 After all, your clients rely on your advice and the work that you do for them.
-That is why machine shop owners can be sued for fraud and negligence in performance of duties.
+That's why machine shop owners can be sued for fraud and negligence in the performance of their duties.

 What would you do if you were hit with a liability suit for more than your current insurance covered?

 Thankfully, here at InsuranceHub, we have experience helping machine shops with equipment like yours:

 - Milling machines